tur-ium/unep-life-cycle-assessment-ml-paper-evaluation/README.md

 You must set the absolute path to the bin file of the extracted poppler package in `.env`

 For more information see the documentation for pdf2image https://pypi.org/project/pdf2image/

+Please note there is an open issue with